projectawakening/builder-examples/vending-machine/readme.md

 A vending machine is a SSU (Smart Storage Unit) in the game which can be setup to automatically trade items between the owner and other players.
 Prices are set by providing a ratio of items.
 For example with a ratio of 1:2 you can exchange 1 ore for 2 mining crystals

+### Additional Information

+For additional information on the Smart Storage Unit you can visit: [https://docs.evefrontier.com/SmartAssemblies/SmartStorageUnit](https://docs.evefrontier.com/SmartAssemblies/SmartStorageUnit).

 ## Deployment and Testing
 ### Step 0: Deploy the vending machine contracts to the existing world
 First, copy the World Contract Address from the Docker logs obtained in the previous step, then run the following command: